How to Fix WooCommerce Scheduled Sales That Aren’t Updating

-Frustrated, they logged back in to delete their sale and enter it again just as they had done the day before.
+Frustrated, they logged back in to delete their sale and try again just as they had done the day before.
 Then they saved the products a second time.
 Magically, their sale prices were now running and everything was working as they wanted.

-I went down a handful of rabbit holes thanks to some bad advice people with similar problems received on a variety of WooCommerce forums and ticket systems.
-A lot of people blamed other plugins or caching as the culprit for broken scheduled sales but that ended up being a dead end for me.
+We went down a handful of rabbit holes thanks to some bad advice on WooCommerce forums and ticket systems.
+A lot of people blamed other plugins or caching as the culprit for broken scheduled sales.
+Unfortunately, that ended up being a dead-end for me.

-The best way to examine your sites WP Cron events is by using the excellently named WP Crontrol plugin.
-This beautiful piece of software lets you see exactly what scheduled events your WordPress install are set to run as well as what time and how often they execute.
+The best way to examine your site’s WP Cron events is by using the excellently named WP Crontrol plugin.
+This beautiful piece of software lets you see exactly what scheduled events your WordPress install is set to run as well as what time and how often they execute.

-Imagine my surprise when I learned the settings for woocommerce_scheduled_sales were telling it to run only once per day at exactly 11 PM.
+Imagine our surprise when we learned the settings for woocommerce_scheduled_sales were telling it to run only once per day at exactly 11 PM.

 The flaw here is pretty obvious.
 If the scheduled sale dates are set to go off at midnight they are never going to execute properly if the event that triggers them is executing itself an hour too early each day.

-I changed the event’s recurrence to “Once Hourly” and made sure the next run was set an hour from my edit.
+We changed the event’s recurrence to “Once Hourly” and made sure the next run was set an hour from our edit.

 After forcing WP Crontrol to execute the task manually the sale prices on all products immediately began showing correctly.